 The cellist was deported to Auschwitz, then to Bergen-Belsen.
-After a music career, she now speaks out about the Nazi atrocities.
-She commemorated Holocaust Memorial Day with a speech in the Bundestag.
+Following her career in music, the Holocaust survivor started speaking out about the Nazi atrocities.
+She is now honored with a prestigious German award.

 "Racism hasn't died out, unfortunately, but as members of the human race we are responsible for one another," says Anita Lasker-Wallfisch.
 "Nobody entered the world wearing the label 'superhuman' or 'subhuman.'
 We are the ones who invented these labels."